Sujun124/TD-QAS/README.md

 The framework has been implemented on two representative QAS algorithms, QuantumSupernet and DQAS, and is validated through numerical simulations on a variety of quantum tasks such as Variational Quantum Eigensolver (VQE), MaxCut problem, and quantum state classification.

+If you have questions or would like updates, feel free to reach out:
+- Email: junjiansu2@gmail.com